ShaneraD/Shelter_site/README.md

 ## How to use the app

--Open app_run.bat
+- Open app_run.bat
--Login using the provided admin credentials
+- Login using the provided admin credentials
--enter pet information
+- enter pet information
--Select any of the options below to save to .json.
+- Select any of the options below to save to .json.
--Upload to website adds the .json file to the website_upload folder.
+- Upload to website adds the .json file to the website_upload folder.
--The website will look for changes in that folder to update itself.
+- The website will look for changes in that folder to update itself.
--This app also features a simple identity management system for end users (staff)
+- This app also features a simple identity management system for end users (staff)

 ## Website